 Sean Doherty - U.S. Olympic Biathlete

 Sean and his family grew up skiing here at Great Glen Trails.
 At the age of 12 a friend introduced him to the sport of Biathlon and he quickly excelled.
 In 2013 just five years after his first race/training at the Pemi Valley Fish & Game Club in Holderness, NH he became the first athlete in U.S. biathlon history to win three individual medals in world championships competition, doing so at the 2013 Junior World Championships in Obertilliach, Austria.
 He then competed in his first world cup at the end of that season before joining the world cup circuit for 2013-14.
 He is also the youngest U.S. athlete ever to compete in the Olympic Winter Games for biathlon in Sochi, Russia 2014.
-He continues to race on the World Cup circuit as a very young and accomplished Biathlete.
+He continues to race on the World Cup circuit as an accomplished Biathlete.

 What is Biathlon?